Improvements to the SteamVR Beta on Linux

 6- Better Safety and Problem Repairs Improvements to the SteamVR Beta on Linux:

 The Linux SteamVR Beta updates are focused on safety and problem repairs.
-Microsoft has solved a number of worries put by the Linux community resulting in a more reliable but constant VR skills.
+Microsoft has solved a number of worries put by the Linux community resulting in more reliable and constant VR skills.

 7- Open-Source teamwork:

 This update shows Valve’s effort to open-source teamwork.
-The improvements were created with input from the Linux community showing Valve’s interest in co-creating a success VR setting on the Linux platform.
+The improvements were created with input from the Linux community showing Valve’s interest in co-creating a successful VR setting on the Linux platform.

 8- Feedback Development:

 The improvements to the SteamVR Beta welcome user feedback.
-Valve has made simpler the feedback process making it easier for Linux players to share their ideas but comments which ultimately affect the path of future updates.
+Valve has made the feedback process making it easier for Linux players to share their ideas and comments which ultimately affect the path of future updates.

 9- Higher material collection: